kevinbae15/KSAweb/README.md

   - Proper sizes for each page based on different screens
   - How to account for people making the webpage smaller, bigger, etc.
      use: http://gijsroge.github.io/priority-nav.js/#
+  - Been only using % for sizes (is that bad or nah???)